tonyantony300/tonyantony300/README.md

 Engineer
 --------

 I am someone who is getting into coding.
-Changing career from conventional engineering to a software Engineering.
+Changing career from conventional engineering to software Engineering.

 *   🌍  I'm based in India
 *   🖥️  See my portfolio at [Portfolio](http://tonyantony300.github.io/portfolio/)